A young woman's fight to tackle revenge porn in the EU | DW | 20.01.2022

 "Someone I trusted had shared an intimate video of me with my name on the video.
 It was on porn platforms and also became viral on Twitter and Telegram.
 The entire incident shook me," she told DW.

-Marinho is one of the many victims of image-based sexual abuse, a criminal offence which includes non-consensual pornography and revenge porn where a person's former partner shares their intimate images without consent.
+Marinho is one of the many victims of image-based sexual abuse, a criminal offense that includes non-consensual pornography and revenge porn where a person's former partner shares intimate images without consent.
 The term also includes cases of upskirting images or videos uploaded and shared online.

 "Sometimes I feel like when I'm walking on the street, there's someone filming me and I get nervous.
 But I'm also a cancer survivor and I remind myself that if I managed to fight that disease, I have the strength to survive through this criminal case," she added.